blockades/mmt_resources/research/accessibility_of_cryptographic_tools.md

 ##### Workshop 3

-This with the same participants as workshop 2 and we went through the whole process again with #bitcoin #ethereum and #neo At the end of this both of my friends were starting to feel much more used to the concepts and the practicalities and we started to think about what this might look like in a different context with people at the social center.
+This with the same participants as workshop 2 and we went through the whole process again with Keepass.
+At the end of this both of my friends were starting to feel much more used to the concepts and the practicalities and we started to think about what this might look like in a different context with people at the social center.
 Bleep also made a bunch of notes which has started to form as a repository for the steps to start diffusing the knowledge.
 Some of this material can be found in the #MMT #github repo wiki here"